The different types of Governors:

 A Staff governor is elected by fellow members of staff and the Head Teacher of the school - Greenwood currently has 1 Staff governor.

-The Head Teacher, Mrs Kim Harvey, is by her position automatically elected to a position on the governing body.
+The Head Teacher, Miss Kim Tucker, is by her position automatically elected to a position on the governing body.

 All the governors except the staff governors are volunteers.
-It may also be pertinent to note that of all our Governors six have or have had children attend our school.
+It may also be pertinent to note that of all our Governors, five have or have had children attend our school.

-There are currently two vacancies for Co-Opted Governors.
+There are currently two vacancies one for Parent and one for Co-opted Governors.

 Who are our Governors?